Seeing a therapist on Maple is easy

 Do Maple’s psychotherapists accept insurance?

-Many benefit programs cover the fee of consulting with an MSW RSW therapist — check with your benefits provider to see if this is something that's available to you.
-The therapist's license number will be on your Maple receipt.
+Many benefit programs cover the fee of consulting with an MSW RSW therapist or registered psychotherapists (RPs) — check with your benefits provider to see if this is something that's available to you.
+The therapist's license number and credentials will be on your Maple receipt.

 Can a psychotherapist prescribe medications?